misterjoshua/serverless-glob-merge-yaml/README.md

 # Serverless Framework Glob Merger for Yaml

-This is a Serverless Framework plugin that lets you use variables to deep-merge YAML files that match globbing format (`**/serverless.yml`) and select only the data you want from the merged data structure.
-This plugin is primarily for splitting your `serverless.yml` into smaller chunks without needing to create separate Serverless Framework projects.
+This is a Serverless Framework plugin that lets you use variables to deep-merge YAML files that match globbing formats (`**/serverless.yml`) and select only the data you want from the merged data.
+This plugin is primarily for splitting `serverless.yml` into smaller chunks without needing to create separate Serverless Framework projects.

+## Installation

-Install the plugin by typing `npm install --only=dev serverless-glob-merge-yaml` and adding `serverless-glob-merge-yaml` to your `serverless.yml` plugins section.
+- Install the package by typing `npm install --only=dev serverless-glob-merge-yaml`.
+- Add `serverless-glob-merge-yaml` to your `serverless.yml` plugins section.

 ## Example `serverless.yml`